 The Samsung HW-R550 is a better 2.1 soundbar than the TCL Alto 5+.
 It sounds better, has more sound enhancement features that lets you slightly customize the way it sounds to your preference, has more inputs, and supports DTS.
 If you're looking for a budget soundbar, the price difference between these two won't be high enough to make the Alto 5+ a better option; the Samsung HW-R550 is a better overall soundbar.

-Good for dialog and TV shows.
+Good for dialogue and TV shows.
 The Samsung HW-R550 has a decent overall sound profile and accurate mid-range performance.
-It can get loud enough for normal use and there’s a useful dialog enhancement feature to make voices clearer.
+It can get loud enough for normal use and there’s a useful dialogue enhancement feature to make voices clearer.
 You’ll also be able to stream content wirelessly with a Bluetooth connection, making this bar a decent option for content like podcasts and audiobooks.

 Decent for music.
 The Samsung HW-R550 lacks a bit of bass, especially lower frequencies, so it might not be the ideal system for bass-heavy music.
 However, its mid-range is good, while the treble lacks a bit of detail.
 This gives an overall dark sound profile but won’t be too noticeable, making it a decent option for a wide variety of music genres.
 You can also push the soundbar to its limits at high volume without getting audible distortion or compression, which is good.
 You’ll also be able to stream content via Bluetooth and have a few customization options.